xfire/growl/README.markdown

 * `--deploy`

-  trigger deploy process. this do nothing per default, but you can add actions using hooks. (see `_hooks/deploy_rsync.py`)
+  trigger deploy process. this does nothing per default, but you can add actions using hooks. (see `_hooks/deploy_rsync.py`)